shoelace-style/shoelace/docs/components/option.md

 ### Prefix & Suffix

-Add content to the start and end of menu items using the `prefix` and `suffix` slots.
+Add icons to the start and end of menu items using the `prefix` and `suffix` slots.

 ```html preview
 <sl-select label="Select one">